VantageSG/Vantage/README.md

 # Testing

 ## Frontend
 We use `jest` as our front end testing framework and `react-testing-library` for testing the components.
-All test front end cases are under the `jest` directory in root.
+All test front end cases are under the `spec/javascript` directory in root.
 Run `npm test` to execute all test cases.
-File needs to end with `*.test.js` to be identified by `jest`.
-Execute `npm run test` to execute all test cases
+File needs to end with `_spec.js/jsx` to be identified by `jest`.

 Include this at the top of every file:
 ```